Addiction » Substance Abuse » Elders » Veteran Substance Abuse

 Outpatient counseling programs offer similar services but with a higher degree of flexibility.
 Ultimately, staying in treatment longer lowers ones chances of relapsing.

-Design for Recovery, a male sober living located in West Los Angeles, is the ideal place for veterans to begin rebuilding their lives while recovering from addiction.
+Design for Recovery, a sober living home for young men in West Los Angeles, is the ideal place for veterans to begin rebuilding their lives while recovering from addiction.
 The program is highly structured and therefore suitable to veterans who crave the discipline and accountability that they found during active military service.

 The strong program and social support system at Design for Recovery allows residents to achieve long term sobriety and a healthy, happy, and free civilian life.
 If you’re struggling right now and ready to make a change, contact us today.